-In this paper Oracle SOA has been developed to build serviceoriented enterprise GIS and deploy them to middleware platform.
+Oracle SOA has been developed to build service-oriented enterprise GIS for municipality of Tehran.
 Oracle SOA includes all components and technologies needed for standards-based building, managing, and optimizing end-to-end business processes and portfolio of services, integrating virtually any existing data or service source (Oracle, 2007).
 All the Oracle SOA components are illustrated in figure (2).
 The Service Assembly Framework shown in the center includes the Oracle application server.
 This solution is used to develop, integrate, and deploy applications, portals, and business services and is designed for grid computing - the ability to present a series of smaller computers as though it was a larger system and SOA.
 Various component parts intended to enhance collaboration (software to facilitate and manage business process and rules) are integrated within the Service Assembly Framework.